 Your insurance co-pay will depend on your plan and whether you have met your deductible for the year.
-Call the particular office where you would like to schedule an appointment or call our billing staff at (847) 504-4057 Monday through Friday 8 am-5 pm to discuss your particular situation.
+Call the particular office where you would like to schedule an appointment to discuss your particular situation.
 Our out-of-pocket fees range from $200-$300.
 Your first office appointment will be a longer appointment, charged at the higher end of that range.

-We also charge $25 for brief appointments to simply refill medication prescriptions in-between appointments or rewrite lost prescriptions.
+We charge $25 for refill requests between appointments or to rewrite lost prescriptions.

 Your privacy and the confidentiality of our conversations are given maximum protection.
 We never talk about you with other patients or outside our offices.
-Adults would have to sign a release for us to discuss your case with relatives or your primary care physician.
+Adults would have to sign a release for us to discuss their cases with relatives or their primary care physician.
 Children also have a right to reasonable confidentiality regarding what they tell us.